EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/container-app.md

 Run Container is a Container Execution Service app that allows you to run a container on a back-end.

 The app is designed to run batch containers, those that perform some computational or data-related task.
-The app is not designed for containers that spawn interactive services (for example, JupyterLab).
+The app is **not** designed for containers that spawn interactive services (for example, JupyterLab).

-The containers **must** conform to the requirements of the Container Execution Service (TODO link).
-When the container is run (via the Container Execution Service tools (TODO link)), three directories will be mounted into the container:
+Containers run **must** conform to the requirements of the Container Execution Service (TODO link).

-* `/safe_data/`: A mount that corresponds to your project's `/safe_data/` subdirectory on the back-end.
-The subdirectory to mount is inferred from your user group.
-* `/safe_outputs/`: A mount that corresponds to an 'outputs' directory created in your home directory on the back-end.
-The directory name is `outputs-NUMBER`, where `NUMBER` is a randomly-generated number, for example `outputs-3320888`.
-The directory exists after the job ends.
-* `/scratch/`: A mount that corresponds to a 'scratch' directory created in your home directory on the back-end.
-The directory name is `scratch-NUMBER`, where `NUMBER` is the same as that created for `outputs-NUMBER`, for example `scratch-3320888`.
-This directory exists for the duration of the job and is then deleted.

-Batch containers can read/write files to/from any of these directories.

-The container can run using Podman or Apptainer, depending on which of these is available on a back-end.

 ---